|

 two distinct forms of mounting.
 In one case it constitutes the ideal conversion unit for bringing old gas installations

 up to date at the lowest possible cost.
-With the new Sugg C.U. concrete bracket and column it provides a completely
+With the new Sugg C.U. concrete bracket ('G') and column it provides a completely

 modern lighting unit, suitable for new housing schemes.
 The clean outline of this design will appeal to all as a great